samsuanchen/superAnthony3/README.md

 ## animate 3D objects via webGL GPU shader programs, in index.js

-## rotate angles of 16 motors to move body and scene in superAnthony.js
+## rotate angles of 16 motors to move the robot and the scene in superAnthony.js

-## handle UI controls via event driven handlers, in eventHandlers.js
+## handle UI controls via event handlers, in eventHandlers.js

-## calculate 3D motion via matrices operation, in glMatrix-0.9.5.js
+## calculate 3D motion via matrix operation, in glMatrix-0.9.5.js

 ## repeat animation frames via the function called in webgl-utils.js